Their mentor was attacked. Now young OB-GYNs may leave Indiana

 Early on a Monday morning, a group of young obstetrics and gynecology residents gathered for a daily meeting.
 The young doctors, dressed in blue scrubs and white coats, sat in the auditorium of Indiana's largest teaching hospital.

-The morning meeting was a chance to share updates and make announcements.
-During this meeting, they also had to address the elephant in the room.
+The meeting was a chance to share updates and make announcements.
+But they also had to address the elephant in the room.

 "Any more abortion care questions?"
 Dr. Nicole Scott, the residency program director, asked the trainees.